Panagia tou Araka – Stavros tou Agiasmati – Medieval Bridge – Lagoudera

 When you reach the first junction (3-4 minutes) turn left and head down to the centre of Lagoudera.
 After 10 minutes you will reach a junction in the village centre where a signpost points back towards the church, also to Polystopos 5km and Troodos 24 km.

 After 15 minutes you will see a wooden signpost pointing to the nature trail.
-This takes you off the road and onto a path which heads briefly downhill, then starts to climb along the side of the valley.
-At 17 minutes you will pass a wooden bench in a delightful shady spot.
+This will take you off the road and onto a path which heads briefly downhill, then starts to climb along the other side of the valley.
+At 17 minutes you will cross a wooden bridge to reach a bench in a delightful shady spot.

 It’s far too soon to be thinking about sitting down!
 Follow the path upwards as it crosses a track at 24 minutes.

 The path continues to climb steadily, leaving behind the terraced vineyards and winding uphill through pine forest interspersed with the sheet dyke rock formations that characterise this part of Cyprus.
-There’s plenty of shade, some good views to your left and nothing too strenuous by the time you arrive at the first main marker board and resting place at 2 km in (45 minutes).
+There’s plenty of shade, some good views to your left and nothing too strenuous by the time you arrive at the first main marker board and resting place at 2 km in around 45 minutes.

-The gradual ascent continues and a further resting place appears after 1 hour 5 minutes: a bench with panoramic views to the north across the Morfou valley and Cape Kormakitis, and towards Patanistasa to the south.
-There’s more uphill walking to come, now through slightly denser pine forest until a peak is reached just below the nearby summit of Kourtellorotsos at 1266 metres.
+The gradual ascent continues with some amazing views and a further resting place appears after 1 hour 5 minutes: a bench with panoramic views to the north across the Morfou valley and Cape Kormakitis, and towards Patanistasa to the south.
+After a brief downhill stretch there’s more uphill walking to come, now through slightly denser pine forest until a peak is reached just below the nearby summit of Kourtellorotsos at 1266 metres (4,200 ft).

 From here, the walk levels out along the contours and then begins heading back down, at first gradually but with increasing momentum.
+There are a few wayside benches on this section.
 The church of Stavros tou Agiasmati is at approximately 800 metres so there is a descent of some 400 metres to be navigated in around 90 minutes!
-At around 2 hours 15 minutes the path emerges from the woods and the church can be glimpsed down below in the valley to the right.
-A further 20 minutes or so of gradual descent and the path ends at the church itself (2 hours 40 minutes).
+At around 1 hours 45 minutes the path emerges from the woods and the church can be glimpsed down below in the valley to the right.
+A further 20 minutes or so of gradual descent and the path ends at the church itself (2 hours 5 minutes).

 Stavros tou Agiasmati is an ideal spot for a lunch stop.
-There are picnic tables under shaded trees, a fountain at which to refill water and even toilets.
+There are picnic tables under shaded trees, a tap at which to refill water and even toilets.
 There are beautiful views down across the valley and only birdsong to be heard.
-The church itself is closed but a sign on the door gives the name of the keyholder in the nearby village of Platanistasa.
+The church itself is not always open but a sign on the door gives the name of the keyholder in the nearby village of Platanistasa.

-The walk now heads back for a few minutes only, reaching a point where the E4 path diverges (2 hours 45 minutes) from the church route.
+The Route 2 walk now heads back for a few minutes only, reaching a point where the E4 path diverges (2 hours 10 minutes) from the church route.

 Nor is there a great deal to see either!
 There is, it is true, a medieval bridge but it is dwarfed by a large concrete monstrosity built next to it!